jsnicholas/OCDetour/README.md

 [MIT](https://img.shields.io/badge/License-MIT-blue.svg)
 This project is licensed under MIT.

-- [Click](https://pitt.libguides.com/openlicensing/MIT#:~:text=Users%20of%20software%20using%20an,and%20the%20X%20Windows%20System.) here to view the license documentation or,
+- [Click](https://pitt.libguides.com/openlicensing/MIT#:~:text=Users%20of%20software%20using%20an,and%20the%20X%20Windows%20System.) here to view the license documentation.
-- Go to the [license file]() with in this repository.

 ## Node Dependencies